kanflo/OctoPrint-Teensyfilamentsensor/README.md

 ![Filament status in OctoPrint](https://raw.githubusercontent.com/kanflo/OctoPrint-Teensyfilamentsensor/main/extras/images/octoprint-status.png)

 When the printer is idle, the icon will flash red/gray if the Teensy is disconnected and start flashing green/gray once the Teensy is connected.
 It should flash green/gray now.
 If not, ssh to your OctoPrint server and run the command `tail -f logs/octoprint.log`.
-The directory `logs` is located in a directory called `.octoprint` om by OctoPi.
+The directory `logs` is located in a directory called `.octoprint` on my OctoPi.

 When printing, the icon will be bright green when the filament status is ok.
 If the sensor detects a jam, it will light bright red and the print will be stopped (well, that's a TODO for now).
 If there is an error talking to the Teensy, or if the Teensy is disconnected when printing, the icon will flash bright red/gray.